 For years now, I have been anguished by the gap I see between the radical potential of NVC and what it has become.
 From my understanding of Marshall’s own work, that of some other people, and my own experience with applying it, I believe that NVC, as a body of work, can contribute to our collective ability to face and transform social conditions and systems, including, in particular, capitalism.
 Despite this potential, in actual practice, I see much of the way NVC is used and taught drifting into what the contributors to the book I reviewed, and Purser, are concerned about, and what Marshall Rosenberg himself cautioned of: “If I use Nonviolent Communication to liberate people to be less depressed, to get along better with their family, but do not teach them, at the same time, to use their energy to rapidly transform systems in the world, then I am part of the problem.
 I am essentially calming people down, making them happier to live in the systems as they are, so I am using NVC as a narcotic.”
 In this piece I focus on making visible some of the radical potential of NVC and the issues that I see with its application.
-In part two, I begin to sketch that NVC practitioners can attend to these concerns if they share them.
+In part two, I begin to sketch what NVC practitioners can do to attend to these concerns if they share them.

 The Radical Roots of NVC